Did You Know That Washington Job Seekers Could Get $5,000 Thanks To Recent Updates To Washington Salary Transparency Laws?

-Employers must post clear salary information on all Washington job applications under the updated Washington Equal Pay and Opportunities Act (EPOA).
-The pay transparency law applies to any employer that does business in Washington with 15+ employees and at least one of those employees is Washington-based.
-Any employer breaking the law could entitle you to $5000 in damages, as well as attorney’s fees and employer fines.
+Washington State employers must post clear salary information on all job applications under the updated Washington Equal Pay and Opportunities Act (EPOA).
+The pay transparency law applies to any employer that does business in Washington State with 15+ employees and at least one of those employees is Washington-based.
+If your employer breaks the salary transparency law, you could be entitled to $5,000 in damages, as well as attorney’s fees.

 Every worker deserves a fair wage.
-Pay transparency builds trust and improves employee morale while also creating a competitive job market for job searchers and current employees.
-Here’s what you need to know about the updated law.
+Salary transparency builds trust and improves employee morale while also creating a competitive job market for job searchers and current employees.
+Here’s what you need to know about the updated salary transparency law.

 Additionally, any benefits that are part of the compensation package (medical, dental, vision, stock options, etc.) must be listed, however, they don’t have to put a dollar value for those benefits.

-One thing to note: if the job posting doesn’t provide a clear salary info but provides a link to learn more about the job, the link must provide salary ranges.
+One thing to note: if the job posting doesn’t provide clear salary information but provides a link to learn more about the job, the link must provide salary ranges.

-The updated Washington law for salary transparency requirements allows job seekers to sue for damages of $5,000 minimum and attorney’s fees.
-Employers could also face fines from L&I for breaking the law.
-Additionally, employers cannot avoid the law by excluding Washington state citizens from the job listing.
+The updated Washington State salary transparency law requirements allow job seekers to sue for damages of $5,000 minimum and attorney’s fees.
+Employers could also face fines from The Washington State Department of Labor and Industries (L&I) for breaking the law.
+Additionally, employers cannot avoid the law by excluding Washington State citizens from the job listing.

-What to Do If You Apply for a Washington Job and the Salary Isn’t Posted
+What To Do If You Apply For A Job In Washington State And The Salary Isn’t Posted

 Sharing Salary History

 As part of the updated law, employers can’t ask you for your salary history.
 They also can’t stop you from talking about your pay at work.
 If they do, you’re entitled to an additional $5,000 in damages, as well as employer fines and attorney’s fees.